 As previously discussed, the exposure assessment process is the most critical part of any risk assessment.
-Approaches to estimating the exposure to air pollution range from averaging of the air quality data obtained from ambient air monitoring stations to complex analysis of time-activity patterns for the population, personal exposure assessments (including assessment of indoor air quality) and ambient air quality data, to obtain an accurate assessment of the exposure of a population to particular pollutants.
+Approaches to estimating the exposure to air pollution range from averaging of the air quality data obtained from ambient air monitoring stations to complex analysis of time-activity 40 patterns for the population, personal exposure assessments (including assessment of indoor air quality) and ambient air quality data, to obtain an accurate assessment of the exposure of a population to particular pollutants.

-The approaches taken depend on the pollutant and how the health effects data have been obtained.
+- 45 The approaches taken depend on the pollutant and how the health effects data have been obtained.
 For example in the United States, the exposure assessment for ozone involves an analysis of timeactivity patterns, personal exposure, and estimates of both outdoor and indoor air quality.
 This complexity was thought necessary because the dose-response data for ozone were derived largely from controlled human exposure and toxicological data, and exposure to ozone occurs almost entirely outdoors.
-In contrast, the exposure assessment for particles involved averaging ambient air quality data from 'average' sites, because the health data were derived from population based epidemiological studies, and infiltration of particles to indoor air is significant.
+In contrast, the exposure assessment for particles involved averaging ambient 50 air quality data from 'average' sites, because the health data were derived from population based - An Australian approach to setting air quality standards epidemiological studies, and infiltration of particles to indoor air is significant.